-The value of a product by your customers can be massively impacted by your web design.
+The value of a product to your customers can be massively impacted by your web design.
 This isn’t just an opinion; it’s an obvious fact — one which online businesses are quickly scrambling to manage.
 It’s also necessary to realise that the perception of product value starts at the very start of the buying process for customers.

-With this factor in mind, the following are a few ways that you can enhance your product value for your customers particularly through your web design, specifically your interactive web design:
+With this factor in mind, the following are a few ways that you can enhance your product value for your customers particularly through your web design, specifically your interactive web design.

-Personalisation can always be boosted for your customers when they land on your website with the help of something simple, like a a quiz.
+Personalisation can always be boosted for your customers when they land on your website with the help of something simple, like a quiz.
 Quizzes are a good example of how to make your site directly interactive.
 Since the popularity of Buzzfeed quizzes, online quizzes have become popular content.
 Given this factor, many businesses have started using quizzes as a means of personalisation.

 Websites like Z Gallerie or Zenni Optical use interactive quizzes to match their customers with the right products in their inventory.
-Each answer given guides the product or service presented to that customer.
+Each answer is given guides the product or service presented to that customer.
 It’s been a successful tactic since Zenni Optical’s quiz was shared a total of 36 million times, while Z Gallerie gets 1,000 leads per day.

 There are other forms of personalisation to monitor and utilise as well.
 Research into your competitors or ask your customers directly what they might like to see on your site.

-Cataloging their choices
+Cataloguing their choices

 Guide the buy